01mf02/jq-lang-spec/impl.md

-demonstrates that our semantics can be implemented _compactly_. jaq is a full-featured interpreter that demonstrates that our semantics can also be implemented _efficiently_. jaq's user base allows us to estimate whether users are impacted by differences between our semantics and actual `jq` behaviour.
+demonstrates that our semantics can be implemented _compactly_. jaq is a full-featured interpreter that demonstrates that our semantics can also be implemented _efficiently_.
-This is particularly interesting for the update semantics, where our semantics diverge most notably from `jq`.

 ## ujq